 – Time zone: GMT +1

 – Language: Albanian, in Kosovo and Albania, Serbian/Montenegrin in Montenegro.
-In big cities many people speak English, but in remote areas this might not be the case.
-A lot of people may speak also German due to large diaspora in Germano-phone countries.
+In big cities, many people speak English, but in remote areas, this might not be the case.
+A lot of people may speak also German due to the large diaspora in Germano-phone countries.

-– Currency: Euro (EUR) in Kosovo and Montenegro, Lek in Albania, however you can use Euro freely.
-Credit cards and Cash machines available in Peja, Plav, and Gjakova.
+– Currency: Euro (EUR) in Kosovo and Montenegro, Lek in Albania, however, you can use Euro freely.
+Credit cards and Cash machines are available in Peja, Plav, and Gjakova.

 You can contact us at email@example.com or +38349661105